informalsystems/quartz/README.md

 - secure session management between contract and enclave
 - verify remote attestations of authorized SGX enclaves

-It contains the core types for the handshake and for interfacing with attestations and is the only crate the smart contract dev should have to interact with.
+It contains the core types for session management and for interfacing with attestations and is the only crate the smart contract dev should have to interact with.

 App devs add the `quartz-cw` message types to their contract's messages,